Seeing topological entanglement through the information convex: The ground states and excitations of 2D topological orders

-where $1$ is the vacuum sector; $F(\alpha)$ is real, $F(1)=0$ and $F(\alpha)=F(\bar{\alpha})$; $\bar{\alpha}$ is the antiparticle of $\alpha$. \item The extreme point $\sigma^{\alpha}_{\Omega_2}$ is obtained on an $\Omega_2$ surrounding a boundary topological excitation $\alpha$. \end{enumerate} \end{assumption}
+where $1$ is the vacuum sector; $F(\alpha)$ is real, $F(1)=0$, and $F(\alpha)=F(\bar{\alpha})$; $\bar{\alpha}$ is the antiparticle of $\alpha$. \item The extreme point $\sigma^{\alpha}_{\Omega_2}$ is obtained on an $\Omega_2$ surrounding a boundary topological excitation $\alpha$. \end{enumerate} \end{assumption}

 \begin{remark} Assumptions \ref{as:2} and \ref{as:2'} summarize how $\Omega_1$ and $\Omega_2$ detect each (bulk or boundary) superselection sector and how each superselection sector contributes to the von Neumann entropy.
 Intuitively, the string operators $U^{(a,\bar{a})}$ ($U^{(\alpha,\bar{\alpha})}$) must pass through the subsystem $\Omega_1$ ($\Omega_2$) and this is why the density matrices are modified.
 Moreover, we argue that the orthogonal relation in Eq. (\ref{eq:othogonal_a}) is a many-body effect.
-For large system sizes, two distinct extreme points must (to a very well approximation) orthogonal to each other as long as (1) they are short-range entangled when viewed as 1D system (the 1D is the radial direction); (2) they have a finite amount of difference on each thin annulus shell.
+For large system sizes, two distinct extreme points must be (to a very good approximation) orthogonal to each other as long as (1) they are short-range entangled when viewed as a 1D system (the 1D is the radial direction), and (2) they have a finite amount of difference on each thin annulus shell.
 A similar argument could explain the orthogonal relation Eq. (\ref{eq:othogonal_b}). \end{remark}

-The universal contributions to von Neumann entropies, i.e. $f(a)$ and $F(\alpha)$, are assumed to be generic real numbers.
-We will later derive their values $f(a)=\ln d_a$ see Eq. (\ref{eq:d_a}), and $F(\alpha) =\ln d_{\alpha}$, see Eq. (\ref{eq:d_alpha}).
-They consist the main results of this paper.
-Despite that these values have been obtained from other methods previously, e.g. \cite{2006PhRvL..96k0404K,2008JHEP...05..016D,2018arXiv180101519S}.
-The new derivation points to a new perspective to the origin of these numbers because the assumptions are different.
-In particular, we neither assume a underlying field theory nor a exactly solvable lattice model, rather the values emerge from information theoretic constraints.
+The universal contributions to von Neumann entropies, i.e., $f(a)$ and $F(\alpha)$, are assumed to be generic real numbers.
+We will later derive their values $f(a)=\ln d_a$, see Eq. (\ref{eq:d_a}), and $F(\alpha) =\ln d_{\alpha}$, see Eq. (\ref{eq:d_alpha}).
+They consist of the main results of this paper.
+Despite that these values have been obtained from other methods previously, e.g., \cite{2006PhRvL..96k0404K,2008JHEP...05..016D,2019PhRvB..99c5112S}, our derivation points to a different perspective on the origin of these numbers because the assumptions are different.
+In particular, we assume neither an underlying field theory nor an exactly solvable lattice model.
+Rather the values emerge from information-theoretic constraints.